-PET/CT is an imaging method that combines CT with PET to provide detailed information about both

-Stage IV Melanoma Treatment Options • Making the Decision That's Right for You Copyright © 2023 AIM at Melanoma Foundation and Terranova Medica, LLC.
-All Rights Reserved.
-Document Updated September 25, 2023. the structure (CT) and the function (PET) of cells and tissues in the body.
+PET/CT is an imaging method that combines CT with PET to provide detailed information about both the structure (CT) and the function (PET) of cells and tissues in the body.
 The overlaying helps the radiologist be confident that a region of concern is cancer, such as when the CT and PET images line up.
 An example of a PET/CT overlay is shown in Graphic B.